Kwaya Kusar

 Kwaya Kusar is a Local Government Area of Borno State, Nigeria.
 Its headquarters are in the town of Kwaya Kusar.

 It has an area of 732 km^{2} and a population of 56,500 at the 2006 census.

 The postal code of the area is 603.

 The inhabitants speak the Bura language.
 They are mostly subsistence farmers.

 It is one of the four LGAs that constitute the Biu Emirate, a traditional state located in Borno State, Nigeria.

+Climatic Condition

+With temperatures ranging from 61°F to 103°F, the climate has two distinct seasons: a hot, oppressive rainy season and a scorching, windy, and partly cloudy dry season.